Roya1998/holbertonschool-higher_level_programming/python-classes/README.md

-This file is created to practise classes in Python
+This folder is created to practise classes in Python